 Indeed, the Division works closely with federally qualified health care centers and state public sector agencies to provide mental health assessment and clinical interventions to children and adolescents in juvenile detention, in state-funded residential treatment centers and hospitals, in the juvenile courts, and for youngsters in the custody of the Connecticut Department of Children and Families (DCF).
 The Homecare Program provides mental health intervention across the state for adolescents recently released from detention with a goal of preventing recidivism in at-risk youths.
 We are very interested in the integration of pediatric primary care with child psychiatry and allied mental health professionals in the early recognition and treatment of pediatric mental health and behavioral health disorders.
 As such, the Division works closely with pediatricians and family and community medicine clinicians to develop innovative teaching tools with the potential to facilitate knowledge about mental health disorders in children for pediatric primary care providers.

-The Division of Child and Adolescent Psychiatry at UConn Health is growing rapidly.
-The present faculty are all full-time, and includes three child and adolescent psychiatrists, six pediatric psychologists, three advanced-practice registered nurses with a specialty in pediatric psychopharmacology, and one social worker.
 As we look towards the future, a growing collaborative relationship with the state Department of Children and Families will facilitate new opportunities for the multi-disciplinary collaborative care of seriously emotionally disturbed children and adolescents in Connecticut.
 We are excited about the Division and hope you will be too.
 Come have a look at us.

 Asima A. Zehgeer, M.D.